 The festival of Maha Shivaratri, the ‘Night of Shiva’, is celebrated throughout India and the world by sincere devotees of Shiva.

-In Los Angeles we will privately celebrate Maha Shivaratri a day earlier than the Vedic calendar, according to Kashmir Shaiva philosophy.
+We will privately celebrate Maha Shivaratri a day earlier than the Vedic calendar, according to Kashmir Shaiva philosophy.
 Swamiji suggested spending the night meditating as long as one wishes, followed by a light meal before retiring for bed.

 Wishing you a Happy Maha Shivaratri!